foo123/modelview.js/manual.md

+// get data proxy for a branch of model data specified by given key
+// model.Proxy is used to get/set values of the object (and nested objects)
+// at given branch of the model data as autonomous entity
+// proxy takes care to notify central model of any changes made model.getProxy( String dottedKey );

 // model get all matching keys including wildcards (bypass custom model getters if RAW is true) model.getAll( Array dottedKeys [, Boolean RAW=false ] );